hontz1/openwrt/README.md

 ------------------

-same/ see 21.02 trunk, but you can install additional packages from the feed and incl. minimal luci. luci also over wireless broken, use lan.
+same/ see 21.02 trunk, but you can install additional packages from the feed and incl. minimal luci. luci also over wireless broken, only via lan.
 Luci makes some performance loss in wireless too. maybe my build config were bad.

 # openwrt 19.08
 ------------------